 You are responsible for discussing pain relief options with your physician or nurse, and for reporting pain promptly.

-You may register a complaint in writing or in person with one of our Patient Representatives.
-They are available by telephone from 8:30 a.m. to 5:00 p.m.
+You may register a complaint in writing or in person with Customer Relationship Management.
+Someone is available by telephone from 8:30 a.m. to 5 p.m.

 You may also register a complaint with the Massachusetts Department of Public Health or with The Joint Commission.
 Specific physician complaints may be reported to the Massachusetts Board of Registration in Medicine.
 The addresses and telephone numbers are listed below.